Blog

 5. Improper Development.
 Infantile rats given MSG have been shown to be at a greater risk for developing obesity, neurological deficits, visual problems, and reproductive disorders during their adult lives.
 During infancy, the blood-brain barrier has not developed properly, and a greater diversity of molecules are able to pass.
 Furthermore, developmental outcomes may be a result of the effects of MSG on the developing pituitary-hypothalamus axis[9], which has been shown to induce knock-on effects in the thyroid[10], thymus, liver, adrenal glands[11], and reproductive organs.

 7. Immune Cell Aggravation.
-High dose MSG administration in vitro and in animal studies has proven to promote an inflammatory immune cell profile, while reducing immune production of anti-inflammatory compounds.
+High-dose MSG administration in vitro and in animal studies has proven to promote an inflammatory immune cell profile while reducing the immune production of anti-inflammatory compounds.
 At large enough concentrations, results reveal that MSG is capable of inducing gene damage in lymphocytes and eventual cell death.
 Treated animals displayed an increased rate of thymus atrophy, indicative of age-related immune changes.[13]

 Risk Factors for Glutamate Sensitivity